frictionlessdata/datapackage/patterns/README.md

 * comparison of these three values to deduce the type of relationship
 * comparison of the calculated relationship type with that defined in the data schema

-The [implementation example](https://github.com/loco-philippe/Environmental-Sensing/blob/main/property_relationship/example.ipynb) presents a calculation function using the standard python library for datasets with few values as well as a function built with NumPy functions.
+The [implementation example](https://github.com/loco-philippe/Environmental-Sensing/blob/main/property_relationship/example.ipynb) presents calculation function.
+An [analysis tool](https://github.com/loco-philippe/tab-analysis/blob/main/README.md) is also available and accessible from pandas data.

 ### Notes

 If the relationships are defined in a data model, the generation of the relationships in the data schema can be automatic.

+The example presented in the [Overview](#overview) and the rule for converting a Data model into a Table schema are detailed in [this NoteBook](https://github.com/loco-philippe/Environmental-Sensing/blob/main/property_relationship/example_schema.ipynb).